 The Financing was unanimously approved by the Board of Directors of the Company, other than a director who declared his interest in the Financing and abstained from voting with respect to the Financing as he holds a controlling interest in HK CO.
-If the principal amount of the Note is converted to the full extent possible, HK CO will increase its shareholdings in the Company from 13,256,666 common shares (approximately 16.12% of the issued and outstanding common shares) to 16,370,226 common shares (which would represent approximately 19.9% of the issued and outstanding common shares), assuming that no additional common shares of CuMoCo are issued prior to such conversion.
+If the principal amount of the Note is converted to the full extent possible, HK CO will increase its shareholdings in the Company from 13,256,666 common shares (approximately 16.12% of the issued and outstanding common shares) to 16,370,226 common shares

+(which would represent approximately 19.9% of the issued and outstanding common shares), assuming that no additional common shares of CuMoCo are issued prior to such conversion.

-Exploration activity in the Company's projects and general and administrative overheads in fiscal 2014 were funded from cash at hand, sale of available for sale assets and from the proceeds of option payments on the Pine Tree property.
+Exploration activity in the Company's projects and general and administrative overheads in fiscal 2015 were funded from cash at hand, and sale of silver units.

 The Company is in the exploration stage and therefore does not generate operating cash flows.
-The

-Company's ability to continue operations is contingent on its ability to obtain funds through the future issuance of securities.
+The Company's ability to continue operations is contingent on its ability to obtain funds through the future issuance of securities.
 (See Subsequent Activities)

-Fiscal 2014 the Company paid \$201,883 in interest payments on the convertible debenture.
+Fiscal 2015 the Company paid \$198,607 in interest payments on the convertible debenture.